oleksandr-khryplyvenko/oleksandr-khryplyvenko.github.io/math/_posts/2018-07-30-what-happens-in-my-head-while-proving-a-theorem.md

 We're given a fact.
 A sequence converges.
 Formal definition of convergence for a sequence is:<br>
 $\forall \varepsilon > 0 \exists N: \forall n \ge N \implies |x_n - \ell| < \varepsilon$ <br>

-"it converges to an unique limit"<br>
+"it converges to a unique limit"<br>
 The most important word here is 'unique'<br>
 If the limit is not unique, then there should be some other limit $m \neq \ell$<br>
 Okay.<br>